IgniteUI/igniteui-xplat-utils/README.md

 Zip up each folder in `/output/download-zip` folder and send zip files to RE team so they can update download links for the sample browsers:

-- angular samples browser
+- igniteui-angular-examples
-- blazor samples browser
+- igniteui-blazor-examples
-- react samples browser
+- igniteui-react-examples
-- wc samples browser
+- igniteui-wc-examples

 <!--